 - 1. John E.Marshall&vipul K. Bansal: Financial Engineering (Prantice Hall) - 2.
-Jurgen Topper : Financial Engineering with Finite Elements (John Wiley) - 3.
-Salih N Neftchi : Principles of Financial Engineering (Elsevier India Pvt.
+Jurgen Topper: Financial Engineering with Finite Elements (John Wiley) - 3.
+Salih N Neftchi: Principles of Financial Engineering (Elsevier India Pvt.
 Ltd)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit

-(iii) For Part - B of the question paper, the CASE shall be not less than 500 words.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-431 Strategic Human ResourceDevelopment L-T-P-C Max 4-0-0-4 Marks 100
+431 Strategic Human ResourceDevelopment L-T-P-C Max Marks 4-0-0-4 100